 2011 – today

-After the redesign, the composition of the three shields was at the bottom.
-The phrase “MAYO CLINIC” has been moved to the top and split into two lines centered.
+After the redesign, the three shields were at the bottom.
+The phrase “MAYO CLINIC” has been moved to the top and split into two lines, centered.
 At the same time, the font and colors of the logo remained practically unchanged.
 The shields, as before, symbolize the protection provided by the conglomerate of medical facilities.
 On the one hand, it is caring for the sick.
 On the other hand, a responsible attitude to scientific research and the training of doctors.

 Font and Colors

 The first shield represents clinical practice, that is, the direct treatment of patients.
 The second is a symbol of education because Mayo Clinic has its educational institution.
 The third shield represents the research being done to improve medical techniques.
-But the logo adopted on the 150th anniversary of the organization looked completely different.
+But the logo adopted for the organization’s 150th anniversary looked completely different.
 It looked like a black postage stamp with a beige border.
 Inside was the inscription “MAYO CLINIC 150 YEARS SERVING HUMANITY”.
 The number was increased; zero contained a fragment of a globe depicting North America.

 TeX Gyre Pagella Regular by GUST e-foundry, Nazanin Light by Linotype, and Mv Jadheedh Regular by Ibrahim Jadheedh Ahmed are roughly similar to Mayo Clinic.
-These are all typefaces with long thin serifs and contrasting stroke thicknesses.
-Used colors: black for the inscription and blue for the outlines of the shields.
+These are all typefaces with long, thin serifs and contrasting stroke thicknesses.
+Used colors: black for the inscription and blue for the shield outlines.
 But on the buildings, you can also find a completely black logo.